bazeltools/bazel-deps/README.md

   will be generated with `public` visibility.
 * licenses: a set of strings added a licenses rule to each generated bazel target.
 Required by bazel if your build targets are under third_party/
-* resolverType: the string aether or coursier. `aether` is the default, but it is slower and seems to silently miss some dependencies for reasons we don't yet understand.
-Coursier will likely be the default in the future, but for now it is opt in.
+* resolverType: `aether` or `coursier`.
+Note that `aether` is slower and seems to silently miss some dependencies for reasons we don't yet understand.

 In the default case, with no options given, we use:
 - `highest` versionConflictPolicy